 Some of these impact areas, the researchers say, apply to any sort of crops, such as water use and land use.
 But because cannabis is easy to grow almost anywhere, it is often grown indoors.
 Eighty percent of Colorado’s one million pounds of cannabis grown annually comes from indoor farming.
 When farmers grow plants without natural sunlight, they can expect more of a strain on energy use than outdoor or mixed-light methods.

 One primary concern with indoor growing is energy use for lighting and air circulation.
-A recent study shows that indoor cannabis cultivation is on its way to becoming a significant greenhouse gas producer in the US.
+A 2021 study shows that indoor cannabis cultivation is on its way to becoming a significant greenhouse gas producer in the US.
 Colorado’s weed industry accounts for 1.3 percent of the state’s total greenhouse gas production.
 That’s about the same emissions from coal mining in the state, according to the study authors.
 The same study found greenhouse gas emissions from cannabis cultivation vary based on the region of the US, with the highest amount coming from cannabis grown in the Mountain West, Midwest, Alaska, and Hawaii.
 Meanwhile, southern California and coastal regions make for less demanding growth regions thanks to mild climates.

 Other studies have shown that growing cannabis can also impact air quality.
 Cannabis plants, like all plants, emit gasses called biogenic volatile organic compounds, or BVOCs.
 A 2019 study in Colorado measured how much BVOCs are produced by cannabis cultivated indoors.
 These gases are a precursor to ozone formation, and further research showed that in Colorado, indoor cannabis cultivation could increase ozone pollution.
 Ground-level ozone is a pollutant that causes coughing and airway inflammation, so more research is needed to determine if indoor cannabis cultivation poses unique air quality risks.